chastik/WissKI/02_Session/S2U4_WissKI-Roadmap.md

 ## From semantic paths to interaction

-In Unit 3, we generated semantic paths using the Pathbuilder pipeline.
+In Unit 3, we created semantic paths using the Pathbuilder pipeline.

-However, paths alone are not visible in the user interface.
+However, these paths by themselves are not directly visible in the user interface.

-To make WissKI usable for data entry, we need:
+To make WissKI functional for data entry, we must define:

-* **Bundles** – logical groupings of semantic paths
+* Bundles – logical groupings that organize related semantic paths
-* **Fields** – input components that connect paths to widgets
+* Fields – input components that link paths to user interface widgets

-These elements transform the semantic model into a practical research environment.
+Together, these elements turn the underlying semantic model into a usable and interactive research environment.

 ---

 ## What are Bundles?

-A **Bundle** groups related semantic paths and represents a logical section of a data entry form in WissKI.
+A Bundle organizes related semantic paths into a coherent unit, representing a logical section of a data entry form in WissKI.

-* groups related information for one entity
-* structures input on forms
-* improves usability
+A Bundle...

+* is a Drupal content type
+* it defines a semantic container for a certain kind of entity (e.g., Person, Object, Place).
+* collects semantic paths that describe that entity.
+* correspond to forms used for data entry and editing.

 **Example: Bundle – Game Metadata**